rafaelstreilingc/howappswork/README.md

 Why are we doing this?
 Because not everyone wants to dive into a sea of advanced code just to build something straightforward.
 Our mission is to learn, understand the concepts, and maybe even have a bit of fun along the way.

 > *“Less is more, unless it’s surge pricing.”* - A wise programmer. 😌

+**Note**: This code is for beginners!
+We're not creating a complex app, just understanding the basics and simple logic behind price calculations.